 - 89% of consumers have stopped doing business with a company after experiencing poor customer service.
 RightNow Customer Experience Impact Report

-- Walker forecast that by 2020, customer experience will overtake price and product as the key brand differentiator.
+- By 2020, customer experience was expected to overtake price and product as the key brand differentiator.
+I haven’t heard if it did!
 Customers 2020 Report

-- A 10% increase in customer retention levels result in a 30% increase in the value of the company.
+- A 10% increase in customer retention levels results in a 30% increase in the value of the company.
 Bain & Co

-These are numbers that would make any CEO sit up and take notice!
+Those numbers would make any CEO sit up and take notice!
 But will it make them act?
 What’s holding them back from investing in their customers rather than (just) in the products and services they offer?